What Should You Not Say in an Arizona IEP Meeting?

 - Annual goals for the child’s educational progress

-- A description of how the child’s progress will be measured
+- A description of how the school will measure the child’s progress

 - The date by which the IEP will be reviewed and revised, if necessary

-It’s essential to understand that an IEP is a living document that can be revised.
-As your child’s needs change, the IEP can be revised to address those changes.
+It’s essential to understand that an IEP is a living document that people can revise.
+As your child’s needs change, you can modify the IEP to address those changes.

 What Is the Difference Between A 504 Plan and IEP In Arizona?